View videos and access other digital resources, by clicking here. One time, free registration required.

 Attention Teachers and Group Leaders!

 The Zoo is OPEN.
 As part of our commitment to the continued well-being of guests, staff and animals, the Zoo has implemented enhanced protocols and procedures.
-All guests are required to make a free-timed reservation to visit.
-Review the Zoo’s reopening guidelines and make a reservation.
-Here you will get detailed information about reservations, safety requirements, what areas and attractions are open, food options and more.
 Please note: the school/group registration form is no longer required at this time.

 Bringing your own lunch?